patarapolw/arch-btrfs/README.md

 1. Separated scripts.
 Aimed to be editable and customizable.
 2. Encryption is optional.
 Simply skip `./install/*-encrypt.sh`
 3. Desktop environment by your choice.
-I've experiment all of GNOME, KDE, XFCE and LXQt.
+   - Tested:
+     - GNOME
+     - KDE Plasma
+     - LXQt
+   - Tested on my machine; to be added to scripts
+     - MATE
+     - Cinnamon
+   - Failed
+     - XFCE
 4. Home folder snapshots.
 However, this is experimental and might not be perfect.
 As well as, you cannot rollback home folder directly.
 (See https://github.com/openSUSE/snapper/issues/664)
 5. Post-installation utilities and how-tos.